Salem couple rides their bikes through Peabody and Salem areas, a new hobby the couple picked up during the covid pandemic

 New cyclists require increased awareness for drivers and cyclists.
 One of the most important things that drivers and motorists can do to help keep cyclists safe is to LOOK for them, not just “notice” them.

 As drivers, we can’t just see cyclists.
-We need to be actively LOOKING for cyclists.
+We need to actively LOOK for cyclists.
 Lack of visibility is one of the most common causes of bike accidents in Massachusetts.
 Cyclists can help reduce the risk by wearing neon colors and ensuring they have all the proper lights on the front and back of their bikes.
-Drivers can help reduce the risk of a tragedy by truly looking for and anticipating cyclists.
+Drivers can help reduce the risk of a tragedy by genuinely looking for and anticipating cyclists.

-The increase of less experienced bicyclists on the roads means that drivers need to be even more careful.
+The increase of less experienced bicyclists on the roads means drivers must be even more careful.
 With the growth of cycling in suburban and small-town areas, drivers who aren’t typically used to sharing the roads with cyclists will need to learn to be more accommodating.

 Many bike and car collisions happen at intersections, making intersections one of the most critical places for drivers to look for cyclists actively.
 Drivers turning right can help by making an extra effort to look left before turning and approaching the intersection very slowly to ensure they can see beyond any street parked cars on the left.
-Drivers turning left across an intersection also often only focus on ensuring the traffic lanes are free from cars and forget to ensure there are no oncoming cyclists in the far left lane who are also about to enter the intersection.
+Drivers turning left across an intersection often only focus on ensuring the traffic lanes are free from vehicles and forget to check for oncoming cyclists in the far left lane who are also about to enter the intersection.

 If You Do Hit A Cyclist With Your Car, Here Is What You Need To Do